St Helens, Merseyside: Motto

 The motto was the Latin "Ex Terra Lucem".
 A literal translation would be "From the Ground, Light" whilst more descriptive translations might be "Light out of the earth" or "Out of the earth comes light".
 The phrase refers to both the abundant and winnable coal resources (which can be burnt, to produce "light") in addition to their use in local industry such as Glass (through which light passes).

 The motto of the town and larger borough was changed in 1974 to "PROSPERITAS IN EXCELSIS" ("Success in the highest"or "Flourishing well"), which is included on the arms of the Metropolitan borough Council.

 After the 2012 Summer Olympics opening ceremony, Frank Cottrell Boyce the creative writer behind Danny Boyle's opening ceremony revealed that the town motto was a significant influence to the Olympic cauldron designed by Thomas Heatherwick.
 The cauldron petals, once lit, started on the floor and rose up to form one torch.

-The success and high profile of the games led the Council and local residents to consider re-adopting "Ex Terra Lucem".
+The success and high profile of the games led the council and local residents to consider re-adopting "Ex Terra Lucem".
 It was felt that it was more appropriate to the town's history and had more meaning for local people, representing hope for the future.
 A number of people had raised this and requested that the Council consider replacing the motto.

 A public consultation commenced on 17 January 2013 and at its meeting held on 17 April 2013, Council resolved to revert to the original motto of "Ex Terra Lucem".
 The Coat of Arms remained the same.

 Parliamentary representation

 St Helens is represented by the St Helens South and Whiston and St Helens North constituencies.
 Both contain areas outside of the town boundary, but within the greater Borough.
 Each constituency sends 1 representative to Parliament.

 At the general election in 2015 both Dave Watts and Shaun Woodward stood down from their seats.
 David Watts MP (St Helens North) had been incumbent since 1997, whilst Shaun Woodward MP (St Helens South and Whiston) had retained his seat since 2001.
 Watts received a life peerage and became Baron Watts in December 2015.

 Conor McGinn (St Helens North) and Marie Rimmer (St Helens South and Whiston) were selected as Labour Party candidates and both were elected as MPs in 2015.

 Rimmer and McGinn both held their seats at the 2019 general election.

+In 2024 McGinn stood down and David Baines, also of the Labour Party, was elected.

 The town is considered a Labour stronghold and to have "safe (Labour) seats".

 Local council representation

 St Helens and its associated wards are represented by St Helens Metropolitan Borough Council.

-The Council was run by the Labour party from the first election in 1973 until an alliance between the Liberal Democrats and Conservatives took control after the 2006 election.
+The council was run by the Labour party from the first election in 1973 until an alliance between the Liberal Democrats and Conservatives took control after the 2006 election.
 Labour regained a majority at the 2010 election and as of the 2014 election the council was composed of the following councillors:

-Following the 2022 local elections, the composition of St Helens Council was as follows:
+Following the 2022 local elections, the composition of St Helens Borough Council was as follows: